Cerberus1746/testris_the_fun_way/CONTRIBUTING.md

 * use `auto` where possible.
 It's ok, you will live.
 * We use C++ modules.
 So we have very few include files only when they are required
+* Python function names and classes must have the same as the C++ counterparts same for the argument names, if they are different for any reason.
+It MUST be specified in the documentation.